inasafe/inasafe-doc/docs/source/training/socialisation/run_intermediate_inasafe.rst

 If you are using aggregation, there will be detailed results for each aggregation.
-In the action checklist, you will see several questions that can be used for points of discussion related to road impact, and disaster logistics planning, for example: *Which roads can be used to evacuate people or to distribute relief items?*
+In the action checklist, you will see several questions that can be used for points of discussion related to road impact, and disaster logistics planning, for example: *Which roads can be used to evacuate people or to distribute logistics?*

 Summary
 -------